Creamydark/cvsu_go_demo/README.md

 5. **Sign-In Page**:
    - Allows students and instructors to log in using their credentials (Student ID and password).
    - Indicates that this is a demo with test fields.
+   - Note: The sign-in functionality does not have access to an algorithm, server, or API, as it is just a demo and not connected to any backend system.

 6. **Navigation Menu**:
    - Provides access to home, courses offered, and developer options.